OPEC and Its Impact on Crude Oil Prices

 OPEC was founded in September 1960 during the Baghdad Conference by five countries: Iran, Iraq, Kuwait, Saudi Arabia, and Venezuela.
 Over the following decades, other nations such as Qatar, Indonesia, Libya, the UAE, and Algeria joined the group.

 In the 1970s, countries like Nigeria, Ecuador, Gabon, and Angola became members.
-In 2016, OPEC partnered with ten additional oil-exporting nations, including Russia and Kazakhstan, forming the OPEC+ alliance.
+In 2016, partnered with ten additional oil-exporting nations, including Russia and Kazakhstan, forming the OPEC+ alliance.
 This coalition further strengthened OPEC’s position amidst shifting global energy dynamics.

 OPEC’s Influence on Oil Supply and Demand